 Seacrest is a South Shore mansion originally designed by Richard Morris Hunt (preeminent 19th Century architect of Metropolitan Museum of Art and the Breakers in Newport) and built for relatives of his in 1890.
 During WWII Seacrest was taken over by the Coast Guard as a communications center.
 PSD has completed extensive restoration and renovation work including a new kitchen and sitting room interior.
 We are proud to share stewardship of this architecturally and historically significant home with its current owner.
-Below is an excerpt from GennaRose Nethercott’s poem Seacrest, commissioned by PSD in 2016.
+Below is an excerpt from GennaRose Nethercott’s poem Seacrest, commissioned by PSD.

 Today it grows white-slicked,